oelllleo/isom5270/Remark&notes/Week3/week3.md

 ### Generalization

-Taking a (Extreme) Example, MegaTelCo, it want to reducing churn
+Taking a (Extreme) Example, MegaTelCo, it want to reducing churn.
+Does 100% accurate model is the best ?